Client Tokens

 ---|---|

-client_id | This is the unique ID of the client you generated |
+client_id | This is a unique ID that will be issued to you by the Stitch team. |

 scope | A non-empty, space separated list of requested scopes |